soedinglab/BaMMmotif2/README.md

 ## BaMM flat file format

 BaMMs are written to flat file when invoking BaMM!motif with the output option `--saveInitBaMMs` and/or `--saveBaMMs`.
-In this case, BaMM!motif generates three files for each (inhomogeneous) BaMM &ndash; one containing the probabilities (filename extension: probs), one containing the conditional probabilities (filename extension: conds), and one containing the background frequencies of mononucleotides in the positive sequences (file extension: freqs).
-The format is the same for the first two.
+In this case, BaMM!motif generates two files for each inhomogeneous BaMM &ndash; one containing the probabilities (filename extension: `ihbp`) and one containing the conditional probabilities (filename extension: `.ihbcp`).
+The format is the same for these two files.
 While blank lines separate BaMM positions, lines 1 to *k*+1 of each BaMM position contain the (conditional) probabilities for order 0 to order *k*.
 For instance, the format for a BaMM of order 2 and length *W* is as follows:

-Filename extension: probs
+Filename extension: .ihbp

 P<sub>1</sub>(A) P<sub>1</sub>(C) P<sub>1</sub>(G) P<sub>1</sub>(T)<br>
 P<sub>1</sub>(AA) P<sub>1</sub>(AC) P<sub>1</sub>(AG) P<sub>1</sub>(AT) P<sub>1</sub>(CA) P<sub>1</sub>(CC) P<sub>1</sub>(CG) ...
 P<sub>1</sub>(TT)<br>